rusbomber/VictoriaLogs/docs/victorialogs/security-and-lb.md

 It is recommended to pass the `-select.disable` command-line flag to `vlinsert` in order to disable the search API.
 This will secure access to the stored logs in case an attacker has direct network access to `vlinsert`.

-For configuration examples using Bearer tokens, Basic auth, and mTLS see [these docs](https://docs.victoriametrics.com/victoriametrics/vmauth/#authorization).
+For configuration examples using Bearer tokens, Basic auth, and mTLS, see [these docs](https://docs.victoriametrics.com/victoriametrics/vmauth/#authorization).

 ### Tenant assignment